JPro connects, educates, inspires, and empowers people who work in the Jewish charity sector to help them grow professionally.

 Grant in 2017

-The Wexner Foundation is a nonprofit organization based in New Albany, Ohio, established in 1983.
-It is dedicated to the development of Jewish professional and volunteer leaders in North America, as well as public leaders in Israel.
-The foundation offers leadership development training programs aimed at enhancing the skills and effectiveness of these leaders within their communities and organizations.
-The management of the foundation's assets is overseen by an executive management team, ensuring effective governance and support for its mission.
+The Wexner Foundation is an independent nonprofit organization based in New Albany, Ohio, established in 1983.
+Its primary focus is on developing leadership skills among Jewish professional and volunteer leaders in North America, as well as public leaders in Israel.
+The foundation offers various leadership development training programs aimed at enhancing the capabilities of individuals in these communities.
+Through its initiatives, The Wexner Foundation seeks to cultivate effective leadership that can address the unique challenges faced by these groups.
+The organization is managed by an executive team that oversees its operations and ensures its mission is fulfilled.

 Ramah Israel